jordanhenshaw/alva_sorcerer_docs/docs/source/glossary.rst

 **EOD:** At Alva Theaters, “EOD” means End of December.

-**Experimental-rated software:** “It should work.”
+**Experimental-rated software:** “It should work.
+But... if you try to rely on it for something super important and it doesn't work, don't yell at us, please.
+Trust us.
+We're telling you it might not work.
+But it should work.”
 Any software distributed by Alva Theaters labeled as "Beta" is Experimental-rated.

 **Design-rated software:** “We know it works under normal circumstances.”
 All publicly available Alva software is Design-rated according to Alva Theaters unless it is marked as "Beta".

-**Performance-rated software:** “If you rely on this software during a live show and it fails you, it’s our fault.”
+**Performance-rated software:** “If you rely on this software during a live show and it fails you, it’s our fault.
+You have permission from the universe to yell at us.”
+No Alva Theaters software is Performance-rated.

 **Safety-rated software:** “The software is reliable and safe enough to directly control systems that can physically hurt humans under predictable circumstances that are not otherwise regulated by the government.”
+No Alva Theaters software is Safety-rated.

 **Alva Theaters core mission:** "*To build magical machines to make people happy.*"